 The Tyne Coast College Board was established on 1st August 2017 under the Further and Higher Education Act 1992.
 The College is an exempt charity for the purposes of Part 3 of the Charities Act 2011.

 Vision and Mission

-Our vision: Unlocking your Full Potential
+Our vision: Transforming Lives

 Our mission is to provide outstanding educational opportunities for the benefit of the students and the communities we serve.